NVIDIA/aistore/docs/storage_svcs.md

 curl -i -X POST -H 'Content-Type: application/json' -d '{"action": "makencopies", "value":3}' 'http://G/v1/buckets/c'
 ```

 The operations (above) are in fact [extended actions](xaction.md) that run asynchronously.
-Both Cloud and local buckets are supported.
+Both Cloud and ais buckets are supported.
 You can monitor completion of those operations via generic [xaction API](xaction.md).

 Subsequently, all PUTs into an n-way configured bucket also generate **n** copies for all newly created objects.
 Which also goes to say that the ("makencopies") operation, in addition to creating or destroying replicas of existing objects will also automatically re-enable(if n > 1) or disable (if n == 1) mirroring as far as subsequent PUTs are concerned.